 CRO how to uplift your optimisation.
-You cannot define CRO in one dimension.
+CRO – Conversion rate optimisation cannot defined in one dimension.
 For instance, there are a number of approaches to optimise your homepage—from improving the UX to making the copy more persuasive.
 However, there is no single practice that will guarantee immediate results, testing every practice that you adopt is a great habit and important.

 Know your visitors to identify leaks in your funnel